GIScience/ohsome-now-stats/doc/example_queries.md

 ### S05 Absolute Number of OSM Contributors by Temporal Unit
 This is similar to the user statistics provided on [humstats](https://humstats.heigit.org/hot-priority-countries.html).

+Corporates have not asked for this as of now (2023-03-01).

 ![img.png](img/active_users_per_month.png)

 ### S06 Cumulative Number of OSM Contributors by Temporal Unit